 Now an award winning artist, Louise was originally educated as a scientist.
 Louise first formally studied art as a part-time Foundation degree student at West Notts College, Mansfield, UK.
-She is now completing a Masters (Fine Art) at the University of Lincoln, UK.
-Louise is passionate about the materiality and intimate physicality of her practice, particularly expedient, novel painting techniques , but she is also a sculptor in various mediums.
-Emerging socio-political themes of human vulnerability, diversity and the power of human choice (anthroposcene) are referenced in her increasing move into making and installing public works.
+She recently completed a Masters (Fine Art) at the University of Lincoln, UK, with Distinction.
+Louise is passionate about the materiality and intimate physicality of her practice, particularly expedient, novel painting techniques and drawing, but she is also a sculptor in various mediums.
+Emerging socio-political themes of human vulnerability, diversity and the power of human choice (anthroposcene) are referenced in her increasing interest in making and installing public works.

 Louise is a colorist.
 In both her figurative and abstract work, she applies color with a carefully constructed juxsta positioning of hue, tone and repetition, designed to manipulate the onlooker's unconscious to create emotional responses.
 Her unusual scientific background allows Louise to blend research practice from across many disciplines, for example knowledge of the physics of light and waves in the use of paint and she makes many references to science.
 Her "Vulnerable Sky" public instalation was erected between the sister faculties of art and science at the University of Lincoln.

 A recurring theme in all of Louise's work, both in fine art and beyond, is human communication.
 Her research work touches on communication in many forms that include verbal, non verbal, written, tactile and visual.
 She argues that fine art can provide otherwise inexpressible knowledge that can enhance research and debate across all faculties.
 As the author of an Art Zine, Parergon, Louise promotes her passionate belief in the value of art and art education in advancing human knowledge.

 Louise enjoys developing novel techniques but often pays homage to favourite artists such as Malevich in her work.
 There are also visible influences from a diversity of artists such as Barlow, Richter, Hepworth, Caravaggio, Keifer, Hodgkin, Pollock, Cragg, Ai Weiwei, Warren and Tucker.